PetukkaS/petukkas.github.io/docs/01_matematiikka/02_yliopistomatematiikka/Yliopistomatematiikka_aihepiiri_01/yliopistomatematiikka_aihe_01.md

 ---
-title: Subfolder 2 Testpage 2
+title: Yliopistomatematiikka aihe 01
 layout: default
-parent: Matematiikka
+parent: Yliopistomatematiikka aihepiiri 1
 katex: true
 ---

-Subfolder 1, subpage 2
+Ensimmäinen yliopistomatematiikan aihe.

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$